 You can consider spending more to opt for a steel alternative.
 These may add an extra few hundred dollars to the catching structure.
 Meanwhile, the storage tanks can cost you an average of $4 more per gallon.

-While it’s true you have to secure yourself a permit in some states before you can get yourself a collection system, these tend to only cost an average of $200, give depending on where you live.
-This is a small price to pay to save yourself from spending thousands of dollars in the future.
+While it’s true you have to secure a permit in some states before you can get a collection system, these tend to only cost an average of $200, depending on where you live.
+This is a small price to save yourself from spending thousands of dollars in the future.

 2. It Ensures You Have a Constant Supply of Water

-Even in today’s modern age, there are still some cities in certain states and rural areas that don’t have a constant supply of water.
+Even in today’s modern age, some cities in certain states and rural areas still don’t have a constant water supply.
 This makes collecting rainwater essential if you’re based in one of these areas.
-Meeting your company’s needs will become easier with a water collecting structure.
+Meeting your company’s needs will become more accessible with a water-containing structure.

-The smallest of water storage tanks tend to hold at least 700 gallons.
-This can sustain a small business of 500 workers up to 2 weeks.
+The most miniature water storage tanks tend to hold at least 700 gallons.
+This can sustain a small business of 500 workers for up to 2 weeks.

 Most small businesses make use of large water collectors most of the time.
 These tend to be tanks that hold thousands of gallons.
-This means a good rainy day can cover for your business’s supply for half a year.
+An excellent rainy day can cover your business’s supply for half a year.

 3. It’s Becoming a Government Standard to Have a Rainwater Collection System

-Many state and local governments are considering a variety of changes that would encourage new buildings and businesses to include some level of the rainwater collection system.
-Besides the obvious water conservation wisdom with a rainwater collection system, in any area that has experienced wildfire devastation, it just makes good business sense.
+Many state and local governments are considering various changes that would encourage new buildings and businesses to include some level of the rainwater collection system.
+Besides the water conservation wisdom of a rainwater collection system, it makes good business sense in any area that has experienced wildfire devastation.

 4. It is Better for the Environment